Company registration UK

 For private limited companies the Companies Act 2006 requires at least one director over 16 years of age and a secretary.

-A public limited company will require a minimum of two directors and one secretary formally qualified for the position.
+A public limited company will require a minimum of two directors and at least one secretary formally qualified for the position.

-Within reason there are no restrictions on the name to be chosen for the company.
+For the Company name, there are no restrictions.
 Companies House, however, will not register a name which is exactly the same as another company.
-Moreover, when registering a company, it is important to make sure that the name will not cause offence as such names will not be allowed by the Companies House.
+Moreover, when the company name is registered, it is important to make sure that it will not cause offence and the Companies House will not allow such names.

 Company should also be careful not to choose a name already trademarked or patented by another company as legal actions may follow.